-Today, 65 percent of the world’s population live in countries where obesity kills more people than starvation; half of the planet’s obese people live in only 10 countries: United States, China, India, Russia, Brazil, Mexico, Egypt, Germany, Pakistan, Indonesia.
-Overweight and obesity are the fifth leading cause of death worldwide, killing at least 2.8 million people each year, mostly from diabetes, stroke, and heart disease contracted from eating unhealthy and processed foods that are high in sugar, trans-fat, low density lipoprotein (LDL) cholesterol, (the bad cholesterol that lowers levels of the good cholesterol in the body, called high density lipoprotein, or HDL cholesterol).
+Today, 65 percent of the world’s population lives in countries where obesity kills more people than starvation; half of the planet’s obese people live in only 10 countries: United States, China, India, Russia, Brazil, Mexico, Egypt, Germany, Pakistan, Indonesia.
+Overweight and obesity is the fifth leading cause of death worldwide, killing at least 2.8 million people each year, mostly from diabetes, stroke, and heart disease contracted from eating unhealthy and processed foods that are high in sugar, trans-fat, low-density lipoprotein (LDL) cholesterol, (the bad cholesterol that lowers levels of the good cholesterol in the body, called high-density lipoprotein, or HDL cholesterol).

 Obesity in American Children

-Adult behavior encourages and motivates children to commit the same mistakes and fall into the same patters and habits of our past, even with the knowledge and technology of today.
-Generations of children base their lives around this incorrect information and grow up to raise their own children based off of this foundation of unhealthy eating and exercise habits, resulting in the obesity epidemic that we see today.
-This creates a disconnect and propagates mistrust during the child’s upbringing that forces an antagonistic view of the world to develop and a general skepticism about the information coming from adults.
+Adult behavior encourages and motivates children to commit the same mistakes and fall into the same patterns and habits of our past, even with the knowledge and technology of today.
+Generations of children base their lives around this incorrect information and grow up to raise their own children based on this foundation of unhealthy eating and exercise habits, resulting in the obesity epidemic that we see today.
+This creates a disconnect and propagates mistrust during the child’s upbringing that forces an antagonistic view of the world to develop and general skepticism about the information coming from adults.

 Studies of American children’s food intake show that some kids get as much as 40 percent of their daily calories from added sugars and unhealthy fats, which are considered empty calories that provide no nutritional value; three-fourths of kids age 6-15 fail to meet dietary guidelines recommended one hour of moderate to vigorous physical activity daily.
 These two major compounding factors in children allow unhealthy habits to develop and creates an internal environment in the body that seeks out and is comforted by unhealthy foods.
 As children grow older, this behavior becomes ingrained in their minds and bodies, making it more difficult as time passes to break away from the bad habits developed as a child.

-For the first time, today’s children have a lower life expectancy than their parents, primarily because of eating patterns and lack of physical exercise that increases the likelihood of early onset illnesses and diseases like stroke, cancer, diabetes and heart disease.
-A child’s likelihood of obesity increases by 25 percent if one or both of the parents is obese; not so much from direct DNA inheritance, as many people assume, but from external epigenetic factors that have nothing to do with changes to the DNA.
+For the first time, today’s children have a lower life expectancy than their parents, primarily because of eating patterns and lack of physical exercise that increases the likelihood of early-onset illnesses and diseases like stroke, cancer, diabetes, and heart disease.
+A child’s likelihood of obesity increases by 25 percent if one or both of the parents are obese; not so much from direct DNA inheritance, as many people assume, but from external epigenetic factors that have nothing to do with changes to the DNA.
 Epigenetic factors can range from family eating and exercise habits, education, sociocultural lifestyle, the surrounding food environment of early childhood, and food marketing that influences purchasing behavior.

 Since children’s bodies develop at different ages and at different speeds for boys and girls; for this reason, pediatricians use a percentile method, rather than the adult BMI scale, to determine obesity.
 A child in the 85th percentile or above is considered overweight, and in the 95th percentile or above is considered obese, meaning that the child’s weight is greater than 85-95 percent of kids in their age and gender category.
 Like the adult BMI scale, this system does not account for lean body mass or ethnic differences, meaning that the percentile method is not completely accurate, but does provide a rough average of obesity rates for children in the United States.